gusluchetti/gusluchetti/README.md

+Full-stack dev with 2+ years of experience, also done a bit of data work in the Netherlands.

-web dev for 2+ years - if i can avoid my mouse, i will! working to make my developer experience as seamless (and quick) as possible.
+If I can avoid my mouse, I will!
+Working to make my developer experience as efficient as possible.